ChynaMB/Trading-Simulator/README.md

 ## Notes

-- The application requires a valid `data.db` with historical stock data.
+- The application creates a SQL database `data.db` with historical stock data.
 - All simulation data is stored in new tables within the same database.
 - The GUI is designed for desktop use and may not be suitable for mobile devices.